syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires when data loaded successfully.
+Fires when the data is loaded successfully.

 <table class="params">
 <thead>